pzrsa/parsam.io/data/articles/joined-google.md

 ---
 date: "2021-09-01"
-title: "I Joined Google"
+title: "I joined Google"
 ---

-Hi, just wanted to make this short post sharing that I've joined Google as a Software Development/Engineering Apprentice!
+Hi, I just wanted to make this short post sharing that I've joined Google as a Software Development/Engineering Apprentice!

 My official start date is on 6 September 2021 and I'll be taking a 3 month bootcamp beforehand at [Makers](https://makers.tech/).
 Then, when 2022 comes around I'll be working in their head office in London which is pretty cool.